-\begin{defn}[Pathwidth] A {\it path-decomposition} of a graph $G$ is a sequence of subsets $X_i$ of $V(G)$ with the following two properties: \begin{enumerate} \item[(i)] for each edge of $G$, there is an index $i$ such that both end vertices of the edge belong to $X_i$, and \item[(ii)] for every three indices $i \le j \le k$, $X_i \cap X_k \subseteq X_j$. \end{enumerate} We call such a subset $X_i$ a {\it bag} in a path-decomposition.
-The {\it width} of a path-decomposition is defined as $\max_i|X_i| - 1$, and the {\it pathwidth} of $G$, denoted by $pw(G)$, is the minimum width of any path-decomposition of $G$. \end{defn}
+The {\it width} of a path decomposition is defined as $\max_{i \in V(P)}|X_i| - 1$, and the {\it pathwidth} of $G$, denoted by $pw(G)$, is the minimum width of any path decomposition of $G$. \end{defn}

-Similarly to treewidth, pathwidth is an invariant which measures how close a graph is to a path.
-In a path-decomposition of a graph $G$, an {\it end bag} is the first or last bag in the path-decomposition.
+Similarly to treewidth, pathwidth measures how close a graph is to a path.
+In a path decomposition of a graph $G$, an {\it end bag} is the first or last bag in the path decomposition.

 Treewidth and pathwidth are fundamental graph invariants.
-A typical problem is to compute these values (or to construct corresponding decompositions with minimum width).
+A typical problem is to compute these values (or to construct a tree or path decomposition with minimum width).
 However, these problems are known to be NP-hard, and they remain so even when restricted to specific graph classes.
-For more details of treewidth and pathwidth, see~\cite{Bodl1993}, and for algorithmic aspects of them, see a recent paper~\cite{GJNW2023}.
+For more details on treewidth and pathwidth, see~\cite{Bodl1993}, and for algorithmic aspects of them, see a recent paper~\cite{GJNW2023}.